 5 Steps to Managing Arthritis of the Hip

-5 Steps to Managing Arthritis of the Hip, TPL Orthopedics and Sports MedicineAre you living with Arthritis of the Hip?
+5 Steps to Managing Arthritis of the Hip, T&P Orthopedics and Sports MedicineAre you living with Arthritis of the Hip?
 If so, you know how difficult it can be to manage the condition.
 Fortunately, there are several steps you can take to lessen the symptoms and prevent further damage.
 Here are five tips from a Hip Specialist that will help you manage Arthritis of the Hip.
 At the practice of Steven C. Thomas, MD and Gregory T. Bigler, MD.
 Our board certified surgeons specialize hip treatment in the Las Vegas area.

 1) What is Arthritis of the Hip?